jfischer/micropython-iot-hackathon/docs/hardware-assembly.rst

 placing the black lead on a GND pin, and the red lead on a 3V pin.
 You should see a voltage around 3 volts.

-Now, we are ready to install the firmware!
+Now, we are ready to install the :ref:`firmware and software <firmware-and-testing>`!